ZPI-2024-25/KubernetesAccessManager/docs/CONFIGURATION.md

 - **backend.serviceAccount.name**: The name of the service account to use.
 If not set and `create` is true, a name is generated using the fullname template.
 - **backend.service.type**: The type of service to create for the backend.
 Options are `ClusterIP`, `NodePort`, and `LoadBalancer`.
 - **backend.service.port**: The port on which the backend service will be exposed.
-- **backend.livenessProbe.httpGet.path**: The HTTP path to use for the liveness probe.
-- **backend.livenessProbe.httpGet.port**: The port to use for the liveness probe.
-- **backend.readinessProbe.httpGet.path**: The HTTP path to use for the readiness probe.
-- **backend.readinessProbe.httpGet.port**: The port to use for the readiness probe.
 - **backend.autoscaling.enabled**: Whether to enable autoscaling for the backend.
 - **backend.autoscaling.minReplicas**: The minimum number of replicas for the backend.
 - **backend.autoscaling.maxReplicas**: The maximum number of replicas for the backend.